42LM/backbone-zsh-prompt/README.md

 If you are like me and just looking for a prompt that is _"not more than the bare minimum needed"_
 **-- Stop looking!**

-🚧 Please keep in mind: While this prompt is already battle tested it is still work in progress 🚧

 ## Table of Contents
 * [Information in advance](#information-in-advance)
 * [Install](#install)